Best LLM for Document Summarisation (2026)

 Which LLM hallucinates least in summaries?

-Claude Sonnet 4.6 has the lowest measured hallucination rate for summarisation tasks.
+Claude Sonnet 5 carries forward Anthropic's consistent reputation for the lowest hallucination rate among frontier models on summarisation tasks.
 This is particularly important for legal, financial, and medical document summarisation where factual accuracy is critical.

 Can I summarise a full book with an LLM?